The Christmas Truce

 Adapted for reader’s theater (or readers theatre) by the author, from his picture book published by Skyhook Press, 2014

 Story copyright © 2001, 2014 Aaron Shepard.
 Script copyright © 2003, 2014 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: A true story of peace in the midst of World War I.